BIRTH STORIES

 Well, I pushed for less than an hour and her head emerged with the body passing through shortly there after.
 Wow!
 It’s so hard to describe in words.
 A baby had been born, at home, under water, completely naturally, with people around me who I love and completely trusted.

 My one real regret of the birth is that I didn’t open my eyes.
 Even though I had a sense that the baby was coming out, the pain was so intense I was numb to what was actually going on.
 If I had my eyes open I may have been more aware of Lea’s arrival.
 Nonetheless, there she was!
 This tiny body lying on my chest!
 She cried right out of the womb, her skin was bright pink right away, and she couldn’t have been more perfect!
-I think we were all in such amazement simply with a newborn baby that it wasn’t until about 10 minutes later that I said, “we don’t know her sex,” as I lifted her off my chest.
+I think we were all in such amazement simply with a newborn baby that it wasn’t until about 10 minutes later that I said “We don’t know her sex”, as I lifted her off my chest.
 I was SHOCKED!
 I had convinced myself it was going to be a boy.
 My intuition was so strong.
 (I had also thought that “Junior” would come right around my due date or late, so it was a real surprise when labor began 9 days before my anticipated due date.)

 After Lea was born, we lay together in the tub and laughed, cried, and ooooo’ed and ahhhh’ed over our brand new miracle!
 We held her close and told her how absolutely perfect she was in every way!
 She made her way to my breast shortly after she was born.
 I absolutely loved that, even though it took a little while to get used to each other, and for Lea to latch on properly.